 Dramatically diverse from north to south, Vietnam’s long coastline takes in the lime karst islands of Halong Bay best seen by private junk, the imperial citadel of Hue and the UNESCO site of Hoi An.

-Vietnam is a land of contrasts with sweeping coastlines, lush green interiors and bustling colonial cities.
-The shear length of the country means navigating it can involve a number of internal flights, overnight train rides or boat journeys which make it all the more interesting.
+Vietnam is a land of contrasts with sweeping coastlines, lush green interiors, and bustling colonial cities.
+The sheer length of the country means navigating it can involve several internal flights, overnight train rides or boat journeys which make it all the more interesting.
 We also have excellent relationships with local helicopter and seaplane companies.

 The Vietnamese are proud people and hence they are keen to show off the highlights of their country, with plenty of French influences stemming from before 1954 and with a strong sense of communism – the country is officially known as the Socialist Republic of Vietnam.